Installation

 clustermq.ssh.log = "~/ssh_proxy.log", # log file on your HPC

-clustermq.ssh.timeout = 30, # if changing the default connection timeout
+clustermq.ssh.timeout = 30, # if changing default connection timeout

 clustermq.template = "/path/to/file/below" # if using your own template